This country is big, yet still crammed full of a hundred things to do, so if you’re only visiting for a few days …. where do you start?

 Turquoise Lakes In Plitvice National Park

 This place is most famous for the hike up to it’s cascades: You’ll walk on a wooden boardwalk over turquoise reservoirs that are fed by some 90 waterfalls (yep, the effect is amazing).
 The park also has some panoramic viewpoints where you can see the view from above.
 We’re talking green green jungles topping rocky cliffs all surrounded by emerald green waterfalls and lakes.
 It’s one of the reasons people come to Croatia and once you visit, you’ll totally get it.

 Getting here: You can get here from most major places (like Dubrovnik - 5 hours driving or Split which is 3 hours driving) but it’s best reached by Zagreb, the country’s capital city.
 We have your whole Plitvice Lakes trip planned right here.

 This National Park is similar to the Plitvice Lakes, but here you can dive right in and go for a swim.
 After you trek through the trees to get to a huge waterfall framed by thick trees that flows into what is probably the coolest place to swim.
 Think about hiking through to amazing viewpoints then spend time splashing in the crystals clear turquoise water.

 Getting here from Split: Split is going to be your best jumping off point.
 From that coastal city, there are buses that can take you to Krka National Park.
 Most tourists use a trip to Krka as a fun day trip while visiting Split, but you could spend more time in this park if you’d like by staying overnight in Skradin or Lozovac.
 We have way more about Krka here.

 Want to visit Croatia on the weekends?

-Come live in Montenegro for your semester abroad with International Language Programs!
+Once you live in Europe, it's a cinch to get around to all the places on your bucket list by train, plane, or bus.
+Do just that on your semester abroad with International Language Programs!
 See what volunteering here is all about.